TechOgede/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-12-combinations prints all the possible combinations of two letters except oo 13-print_floats prints a  number with two decimal places 100-decimal_to_hexadecimal converts a number from base 10 to base 16
+12-combinations prints all the possible combinations of two letters except oo 13-print_floats prints a  number with two decimal places 100-decimal_to_hexadecimal converts a number from base 10 to base 16 101-rot13 encodes and decodes text using rot13

+103-water_and_stir adds two numbers stored in variables and changes the numeric base